Undecidability of performance equivalence of Petri nets: Undecidability under semantics

 A position $(M, M')$ in a play is \emph{conforming} if $M$ and $M'$ are identical, except that one of them may have a token $t \tr p_i$ and the other $t \tr q_i$, or one of $M, M'$ may have $t \tr p'_i$ while the other $t \tr q'_i$.
 The starting position $(0 \tr p_1, 0 \tr q_1)$ is conforming.
 Consider a conforming pair of $t$-\equi{s}:

-We write $(0'0'')^x$ for $x$ copies of $0' 0''$.
 As mentioned above, when we write $t \tr p_i (0' 0'')^x (1' 1'')^y$ we mean that time-stamps of all tokens are $t$.
 In the sequel, to succinctly write markings containing tokens with different time-stamps, we will use a union operation on multisets, denoted by $\comp$.

 We will show how \A\ can enforce a conforming pair of $(t{+}1)$-\equi{s}\ during the play, at the same time simulating the execution of $\M$.
 Assume, without loss of generality, that $\mathtt{instr_i}$ acts on counter $\mathtt{c_0}$.
 We consider all possible types of instruction $\mathtt{instr_i}$.
 In each case, \A\ plays on the left-hand side and \D\ is constantly forced to copy \A's moves on the other side.